vikranth22446/cookiecutter/docs/advanced/special_dict_variables.rst

 Special Dictionary Variables (V???)
 -----------------------------------

-Dictionary variables can also be used to specify concepts such as custom prompt, description, visibility, skip if, skip to, multilist, validation, welcome messages, etc.
+Dictionary variables can also be used to specify concepts such as custom prompt, description, prompt_user, skip if, skip to, multilist, validation, welcome messages, etc.

 Basic Usage